anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Protected Header

 The JWS Protected Header MUST follow the definitions of {{Section 3.2 of !I-D.ietf-anima-jws-voucher}}.
-If the certificate chain is not included in the `x5c` Header Parameter, it MUST be available at the domain registrar for verification of the pledge IDevID certificate.

 #### JWS Signature